revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Show Answer</b></summary>

-> lambda is used to implement a functional Interface( an interface with a single abstract method), before lambda was introduced, one has to use an anonymous inner class to implement the functional interface. lambda expressions made it simple, concise and readable.
+> Lambda is used to implement a functional Interface( an interface with a single abstract method), before lambda was introduced, one has to use an anonymous inner class to implement the functional interface. lambda expressions made it simple, concise and readable.
 </details>